-My work combines a historical focus on representations of gender and sexuality across the modern and contemporary periods with interests in narratology, reader-response criticism, emotion, and form.
+My scholarship combines a historical focus on representations of gender and sexuality across the modern and contemporary periods with interests in narratology, reader-response criticism, emotion, and form.
 Other interests include crime fiction, theories of authorial intention and interpretation, genre theory, queer theory, and problems of aesthetic judgment.

 My reviews and occasional essays have appeared in the Times Literary Supplement, Post45, Bookforum, Amerikastudien, The Chronicle of Higher Education, The Los Angeles Review of Books, Boston Review, Democracy, jacket2, and elsewhere.
 More at academia.edu.